Carlos Alcaraz’s impossible shot could be the making of a Wimbledon champion

 This should not look this easy, but to be Carlos Alcaraz is to believe that you can take on one of the biggest serves in the world and reduce it to a relatively average level.
 It is to see a volley that lands so wide it almost falls in the front row and not only reach it, but flick it around the posts and down the line.
 It is to believe that you can rock up at Wimbledon, on only your fourth tournament on grass, and confidently state that you can go and win the whole thing.

-But against a player who regularly thunders down 130mph serves, Alcaraz finished with the most extraordinary return numbers: the top seed creating 16 break points and allowing Berrettini to win less than 70 per cent of points when he landed a first serve in.
+But against a player who regularly thunders down 130mph serves, Alcaraz finished with the most extraordinary return numbers: the top seed creating 16 break points and allowing Berrettini to win just 67 per cent of his first-serve points.
 After Berrettini resisted Alcaraz to win the opening set and visibly grew in belief, the Spaniard raised his game and found his stride – racing around the baseline and delivering a magical selection of shots in a stunning spell.

-On Centre Court, a stage he is starting to own, Alcaraz produced an emphatic display of his most enthralling qualities: speed, athleticism, power, vision, encapsulated in the moment where Alcaraz produced his stunning backhand winner around the net post.
+On Centre Court, a stage he is starting to own, Alcaraz produced an emphatic display of his most enthralling qualities: speed, athleticism, power, vision - encapsulated in the moment where Alcaraz produced his stunning backhand winner, squeezing the shot between the net post and the umpire’s chair.
 Holger Rune, another first-time quarter-finalist, awaits in the next round.
 It will be the first time in the Open era that two players under the age of 21 have competed in a Wimbledon quarter-final.

 It put pressure on Berrettini, with the 27-year-old making too many errors from the baseline.
 Alcaraz, though, spurned his chances as Berrettini was able to serve his way out of trouble, saving with a delicate drop shot as the Italian used Alcaraz’s own weapon against him.
 It gave Berrettini confidence and he started to work Alcaraz around the court, flicking a lob over the Spaniard’s head after catching a net-cord before putting away the smash.
 It resulted in the only break of the opening set as Alcaraz pulled a backhand narrowly wide.
 Still, Berrettini was required to find his biggest serving of the set in the final game to get him out of another tough spot.